2016

 Government Legal Department Worcestershire Health and Care NHS Trust

-Concerns summary Critical information sharing failures occurred as historical prisoner data and ACCT histories were not consistently reviewed or shared with healthcare staff upon reception.
+Concerns summary (AI summary) Critical information sharing failures occurred as historical prisoner data and ACCT histories were not consistently reviewed or shared with healthcare staff upon reception.
 Personal officers also lacked regular meetings, limiting their knowledge of individuals.

 Milly Zemmel